Luck of the Germans! Germany's Obsession with Good Luck

 Here's a run through of some of the Glücksbringer (Good Luck symbols) that are part of German lore.

 A luck charm is anything that people believe will bring happiness, prosperity, health and a long life and will keep evil away.
-It could be construed as something totally superstitious but I think, in 2018, it is more of just a beloved object or a thoughtful and somewhat humorous gift or a nostalgic keepsake.
+It could be construed as something totally superstitious but I think, in 2019, it is more just a beloved object or a thoughtful and somewhat humorous gift or a nostalgic keepsake.
 Nothing too foreboding!!

 Here's a few of my favorite German lucky charms: